| Shady spots were in demand at the tenth annual Alumni Tournament of Champions held in Gladstone, New Jersey on June 6th. University of Maryland and

 hunter seat and western ATOC events are not always in the same place or on

+the same day) were also active IHSA coaches.
 The last word from the co-founder: Lena Andrews Licata, a former Lehigh

 University rider and Jamie Windle, a former Delaware Valley College rider